DevJoelPV/ProyectoInicial-JS/README.md

 - CSS
 - JS libraries

+## Installation
+To run this project, simply clone the repository to your local machine and open the index.html file in a web browser.

 ## Credits
 This project was created following the instructions of a JS course of made by Victor Robles Web.
 You can find him at: https://victorroblesweb.es/